fadi426/advent-of-code-kotlin-template/README.md

 From now, everything's in your hands!
 Join the [Advent of Code][aoc] contest, solve the Day O1 as soon as it is published.

-For the following days, copy the `day01.kt` solution file and increment the day number.
+For the following days, copy the `year2021.day01.kt` solution file and increment the day number.

 > Remember to join the Kotlin contest!
 >
-> To do that, edit your project's _About_ section with ⚙️ icon and add the `aoc-2021-in-kotlin` topic to your project.
+> To do that, edit your project's _About_ section with ⚙️ icon and add the `aoc-twentyone-in-kotlin` topic to your project.
 >
 > **We will find your repository and count you in our giveaway.**